Sajiyeh—Palestinian Beef and Peppers

 Fajita Slice Option

 Sajiyeh is traditionally made with thin slices of boneless beef, such as beef fajita. slice against the grain, season, and cook on high in a cast iron skillet in a little oil for a couple of minutes until tender but not overcooked.
-If you want to be extra careful, check for an internal temperature of 150°-165° Fahrenheit.

-Bone in Beef Optio
+Bone in Beef Option

 Another method is to use small cuts of bone in beef.
 This may not be traditional, but it certainly is just as delicious!
 Follow the same method of using a cast iron skillet to brown the beef in a little bit of oil.
 Season and cook for an additional couple of minutes to lock in the flavors.
-Then cover in water, bring to a boil, and simmer for several hours until completely tender.
+Then cover in water, bring to a boil, and simmer for a couple of hours until completely tender.

 Pressure Cooker Option